cjmcdonald42/mxMoodle/docs/SECURITY.md

 ### 1. Containment
 * Is still ongoing?
 If yes, first priority is to stop it.
-* Is the incident outside of my influence?
+* Is the incident outside of our influence?
 If yes, first priority is to contain it.
 * Find out who knows about the incident and who is affected.
 * Find out what data was potentially exposed.